tkareine/tkareine.org/_posts/2021-12-24-suppressing-duplicate-requests-in-web-services.md

 create a new employee.
 We may publish the identifier of a new entity only after succeeding in entity creation.

-In general terms, Staff service utilizes the `transaction` table as
+In general terms, the Staff service utilizes the `transaction` table as
 follows:

 1. Upon receiving a new mutation request, the service opens a database